 Service Tax shall be calculated after applying the Rebate allowed to Customer.

 Rebate on Commission shall be passed from the Front End System.
-If the Rebate on Commission is more than the Commission%, the Rule / Rating engine shall raise an exception error message and shall not return the Contribution.
+If the Rebate on Commission is more than the Commission%, the Rules and Rating engine shall raise an exception error message and shall not return the Contribution.